Understanding Navigation Collections

 If the navigation collection is to be rendered in the optimized format, then any fluid components must adhere to the guidelines for optimized activity guides.
 See Guidelines and Limitations for Using Fluid Components in Activity Guides for more information.

-Note: Except for fluid component search, this limitation is not in effect for a non-optimized rendering of the navigation collection.
+Note: This accommodation is not required for a non-optimized rendering of the navigation collection.

 By default, the first component in the navigation collection is opened automatically when the navigation collection is launched.
 Therefore, the first component should be the most frequently used component and ideally should be quick to load.
 More importantly, the first component cannot be a fluid component with a two-panel layout.

 For fluid dashboards, edit the content reference definition for the dashboard link (the location of the dashboard in the menu structure) to remove the NAVTOPWIN content reference attribute.

 For classic dashboards, specify either the Replace Window option or the Open in a new window option for the dashboard item within the navigation collection definition.

 For classic WorkCenters, specify the Replace Window option (or the Open in a new window option).